Apple Black Friday deals UK - best prices on AirPods, Apple Watches, iPads and more

 Apple doesn’t usually discount products on Black Friday, instead opting to offer gift cards when you buy an item on the day, but that doesn’t mean there aren’t sales and deals to be had.

 The tech giant doesn’t announce specifics until right near the time, but there are plenty of retailers happy to show their hand well in advance.
 There’s already a great deal on the Apple Airpods, down to £129.99 at Amazon compared to the usual £159.99 at the Apple Store.
-Update: These sold out pretty fast, but are bound to be back in stock soon.
+Update: They’re back!
+After selling out over the weekend the AirPods are back on Amazon for £129.99.

 Wowcher has a great deal on the Apple Watch Series 3, down to £159, which is the best Watch price we’ve seen so far.